baeddavid/deepdive-app/README.md

 # deepdive-app

-An hastily open-sourced failed startup.
 This is the frontend of DeepDive.
-What's here roughly reflects what's in the YouTube video plus a month or so of development: https://www.youtube.com/watch?v=mZ9mRn0zGo8

 ## overview